kaaengine/kaa/docs/reference/engine.rst

 :class:`Engine` reference
 -------------------------

+Constructor:

+.. class:: Engine(virtual_resolution, virtual_resolution_mode=None, show_window=True)

     Engine instance is the main object of your game.
 You should create just one Engine instance.

-Constructor:

-.. class:: Engine(virtual_resolution, virtual_resolution_mode=None, show_window=True)
+    Parameters:

     * virtual_resolution - required.
 A :class:`geometry.Vector` with width/height of the virtual resolution (see :ref:`virtual_resolution <Engine.virtual_resolution>` for more information).
     * virtual_resolution_mode - a :class:`VirtualResolutionMode` value.